-The Corporation's net position increased by \$8,034,808 or 157% from last year's total net position.
-The net position change was mainly due to a decreased in accounts payable and expenses, especially those related to acquisitions and relocations as a result of the COVID19 pandemic.
-For the last four months of the fiscal year the Corporation operated with serious limitations, therefore, the acquisitions and relocations could not be performed during this period.
-Approximately 79% of the Corporation's total revenues came from legislative appropriations, while 20% resulted from joint resolutions for capital improvements for the current fiscal year.
-The Corporation's largest expenses were for salaries, benefits, payroll taxes, professional services, and acquisition and relocation of real estate.
+The Corporation's net position decreased by \$1,046,366 or 114% from last year's total net position.
+The net position change was mainly due to an increase in accounts payable and expenses, especially those related to acquisitions and relocations as a result of the COVID19 pandemic.
+Last year the Corporation operated with serious limitations due to the pandemic, causing that the acquisitions and relocations be performed during fiscal year 2021.
+Approximately 93% of the Corporation's total revenues came from legislative appropriations, while 7% resulted from joint resolutions for capital improvements for the current fiscal year.
+The Corporation's largest expenses were for salaries, payroll taxes, professional services, repair and maintenance, and acquisition and relocation of real estate.